 As it has been invaded, destroyed, and rebuilt numerous times over the centuries, Krakow boasts lots of different architectural styles, with Renaissance and Baroque churches lying next to Gothic and Art Nouveau buildings.

 The one-time home of the Polish kings and queens of yore also has a wealth of fantastic bars and restaurants for you to check out, and lots of cultural events and festivals take place here over the year.
-Due to the many enticing tourist attractions, Krakow is a popular draw among tourists.
+Due to the many things to do in Krakow and its enticing tourist attractions, the city is a popular draw among tourists.
 Many people use it as a base from which to visit Auschwitz and the Wieliczka Salt Mine, both of which lie nearby.

 Located just outside of the Old Town, the distinctive red-brick Barbican building is remarkably one of only three surviving such outposts in the whole of Europe.
 Built all the way back in 1498, it was once part of a chain of formidable fortifications that surrounded and protected Krakow.